ds4se/chapters/pgbovine/PreppingData.md

   come as a surprise

 - inspect the full set of values when your parser finishes to see if any of them look weird.
-For instance, if someone typed in *C* for blood type, that would immediately stand out as an error.
+For instance, if someone entered *C* for a blood type record, that would immediately stand out as an error.

 ### Restart parsing in the middle of the data set